dennisting-ca/Streaming-home-screen/README.md

   - *FunkSVD++* model takes into account 'implicit ratings' (i.e. the fact that a user rates an item is in itself an indication of preference)
 - Compared FCP & MAE metrics of the 3 models above with each other (with visuals)
   - *FunkSVD++* model outperformed the models above, it appears that 'implicit ratings' helped it out-perform
+- Vectorized movie tags with TF-IDF (Term Frequency - Inverse Document Frequency) and applied Cosine Similarity to its output to measure similarity between movies based on tags
-- Exported relevant files for future notebooks
+- Pickled Models (i.e. "exported" trained models above) so that recommendations can be performed without having to retrain the model each time.
+Exported relevant files for future notebooks (csv, npz, etc)

 ### Part 3 - Recommendation Highlights:
 - Imported python libraries and relevant files exported from previous notebooks
+- Imported picked models from Models Jupyternotebooking (see Part 2 - Modelling Highlights above)